 To retrieve the network ID in use on the module, this packet must be sent with an empty payload.

 Every LoRaWAN® network server is configured with one or more network IDs.
-The

-Network Server sets the prefix of the DevAddr it assigns to end-device based on a the Network ID identifier.
+The Network Server sets the prefix of the DevAddr it assigns to end-device based on a Net ID.